stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 If the Kernel metadata specifies that the stencil is of type ``XORY1D`` (which means ``X1D`` or ``Y1D``) then the algorithm layer must specify whether the stencil is ``X1D`` or ``Y1D`` for that particular kernel call.
-The Dynamo0.3 API expects this information to be added as an additional argument immediately after the relevant stencil extent argument.
+The LFRic API expects this information to be added as an additional argument immediately after the relevant stencil extent argument.
 The argument should be an ``integer`` with valid values being ``x_direction`` or ``y_direction``, both being